Cloudera announces new machine learning products for data teams

-Software company Cloudera announced a slew of machine learning product updates at the Strata Data London conference today: Cloudera Data Science Workbench 1.4, Cloudera Altus Data Engineering on Microsoft Azure, and Cloudera Enterprise 6.0.
+Software company Cloudera today announced a slew of machine learning product updates at the Strata Data London conference: Cloudera Data Science Workbench 1.4, Cloudera Altus Data Engineering on Microsoft Azure, and Cloudera Enterprise 6.0.
 All three are focused on facilitating collaboration among data teams, CEO Tom Reilly said.

 “We believe data can make what is impossible today, possible tomorrow.
 With enhanced capabilities in machine learning, analytics, and cloud, the new software products and cloud services we are announcing will enable our customers to more rapidly gain competitive advantages in the data economy,” Reilly said in a statement.
 “These enhancements demonstrate Cloudera’s commitment to market-leading innovations that empower enterprises to securely transform complex data into clear and actionable insights to propel their digital transformation.”